 If a wrap has an AutoNumber, it must be the last part of the unique key.

 Some aspects of a wrap can usually be tested inside Excel, without connecting to the database.
 For this to work, the wrap needs some of the information that it otherwise would get from the wrapsite server.
 As an example, when the wrap is used in real life, the current user would always be logged in, and through this have a particular set of roles.

 When testing a wrap inside Excel, you can simulate a logged-in user by assigning different Test Roles on the Wrap tab and see how the selected role changes the behavior of the wrap.

 ExcelWraps has special support for tabular data in rows and columns that comes from Excel.
-If you copy a cell range in Excel and select an input field on a Wrap instance, all the fields that will be affected by the paste operation will be highlighted.
-The highlighted area always has the same proportions as the cell area in Excel, so if you copy a 2×2 area like C3:D4, you can only paste these four fields into a 2×2 selection of input fields on the Wrap instance.
+If you copy a cell range in Excel and select an input field on a Wrap, all the fields that will be affected by the paste operation will be highlighted.
+The highlighted area always has the same proportions as the cell area in Excel, so if you copy a 2×2 area like C3:D4, you can only paste these four fields into a 2×2 selection of input fields on the Wrap.

 When you’re happy with the selected field range, just press Ctrl-V to replace the content of the highlighted fields with the corresponding contents from Excel.

-Upon completion of the paste operation, the Wrap instance is automatically recalculated.
+Upon completion of the paste operation, the Wrap is automatically recalculated.